asala-ai/blur_project_images/README.md

 - Images were loaded directly from the Kaggle dataset directory.
 - All images were converted to **grayscale**.
 - No resizing was applied since the dataset images were

+## Final Notes
+This project demonstrates that classical image processing features, when carefully selected and combined with a machine learning model, can achieve strong performance in image blur detection tasks without the need for deep learning.